 10. Catch the Mickey’s Boo-To-You Halloween Parade

-If you're looking for a party that’s perfect for older kids like me, Mickey's Not-So-Scary Halloween Party is the event for you.
-With special performances, character meets and greets, and trick-or-treating, I know for sure that you fellow tweens and teens will have a blast!
-Let us know in the comments if you're headed to this spooktacular party!
+If you're looking for a party that’s perfect for older kids like me, Mickey's Not-So-Scary Halloween Party is it!
+With special entertainment, character meet-and-greets and trick-or-treating, tweens and teens will have a blast!
+Are you headed to the party?
+Let us know in the comments below!

 Related: Boo to You!
 Our Guide to Mickey's Not-So-Scary Halloween Party